flatlinee/flathud/Readme.txt

 A: Report it to me through the tftv thread (http://teamfortress.tv/forum/thread/14664-flathud).
 This is the only place you can contact me about this.

-Q: My fonts are weird.
+[b]Q: My fonts are weird.
 What do I have to do?
 A: This most likely means you didn't install the fonts correctly.
 Navigate to your flathud/resource folder and install the fonts "big_noodle_titling" and all the ones beginning with "weblysleek".
-This should fix your problem.
+This should fix your problem.[/b]

 Q: How do I use Fog's Xhairs?
 A: http://teamfortress.tv/forum/thread/14702-release-fogs-crosshairs-v3 This is the thread for Fog's xhairs, he has a tidy